score-json/nlohmann_json/TSF/trustable/statements/JLS-61.md

                     - "https://github.com/nlohmann/json/blob/develop/.github/workflows/ubuntu.yml"
 ---

-Any Github Actions used in the testing process are pinned to specific SHA commits to ensure exact action behavior across runs.
+Any Github Actions used in the testing process are pinned to specific commit SHAs to ensure consistent action behavior across runs.